mouseslap/mouseslap.github.io/Subtick.md

 [Turn bind](#turn-bind)

 ## Alias of W
-Many advanced cs2 binds (jump bug bind, w release bind) require a change in bind and alias of w, so the latest bind/alias will cover the orginal bind/alias of w, which makes the alias very chaotic.
+Many advanced cs2 binds (jump bug bind, w-release bind) require a change in bind and alias of w, so the latest bind/alias will cover the orginal bind/alias of w, which makes the alias very chaotic.
 To prevent the case happening, a consistent alias of w is recommanded.
 The following binds in this doc will keep using the alias of +w/-w, and if there are any additions to commands in the following binds relevant with the alias of w, just add command directly in the alias of w, instead of realiasing the entire thing.

+**I recommand to copy the bind below into your autoexec.cfg file.**

 For example:
-When I say: Add command `alias checkw _checkw` in `+w`, you need to change alias of +w from `alias +w "+forward"` to `alias +w "+forward; alias checkw _checkw"`, which is only adding `; alias checkw _checkw` without deleting anything from its initial alias.
+When I say: Add `bind mwheelup tick1` in `+w`, you need to change alias of +w from `alias +w "+forward;alias checkw _checkw"` to `alias +w "+forward;alias checkw _checkw;bind mwheelup tick1"`, which is only adding `;bind mwheelup tick1` without deleting anything from its initial alias.

 Note: Remember to add semicolons between each command within an alias.

+(The following binds are made by gliptal, shoutout to Gliptal for permission of the bind)
 ```
+alias _checkw "-forward;alias checkw"
 alias +w "+forward;alias checkw _checkw"
 alias -w "checkw"
-alias checkw "-forward"
 ```
 ## Crouch jump bind
 This bind gives you a perfect crouch jump (which gives you more height) on pressing a single key.
 Binding long jumps is what is referred to as “binding” in VNL.